-The broadening of students’ intellectual horizons is favoured by a varied programme of lectures, tutorials and seminars.
-During lectures, the students are provided with knowledge of the subject, while during the tutorials and other classes they learn to analyse basic philosophical ideas as well as individually formulating and dealing with the theoretical problems that arise.
+The broadening of students’ intellectual horizons is promoted by a varied programme of lectures, tutorials and seminars.
+During lectures, the students are provided with knowledge of the subject, while during the tutorials and other classes they learn how to analyse basic philosophical ideas as well as how to individually formulate and deal with the theoretical problems that arise.

-Philosophy graduates are being seen by many employers as particularly important valuable employees.
-They find employment, on the one hand in various educational institutions, publishing companies and the mass media and, on the other hand, in government offices, political organizations and in local government institutions.
+Philosophy graduates are seen by many employers as particularly important valuable employees.
+They find employment in various educational institutions, publishing companies and the mass media and, in addition to that, in government offices, political organizations and local government institutions.

 Those philosophy graduates who are not native–speakers also gain a solid knowledge of English thanks to which they become more employable within both Poland and the European Union.
 Their qualifications can also provide a good basis for applying for prestigious grants and scholarships as well as for places in MA and PhD programmes throughout Europe.